Christmas is a special time for celebration and should not end in tragedy because of the extra hazards that are present at this time of year.

 - Keep them away from candles.

 Special fire safety precautions need to be taken when keeping a live tree in the house.
 A burning tree can rapidly fill a room with fire and deadly gases.
 This can be demonstrated by viewing the following video.
+Furthermore the best way to tackle a Christmas Tree fire is by the use of a Water Mist Extinguisher which you can see by viewing the following video.

 Selecting a Tree for Christmas